pawelgrzybek/pawelgrzybek.com/content/posts/2022-03-31-top-picks-2022-march.md

 Looking at the TypeScript adoption in the last few years, I expected an ECMAScript proposal to add type annotations sooner or later.
 It happened to PHP, Ruby and many other dynamically typed languages.
 It was inevitable.
 I am glad to see some baby steps in that direction in the JavaScript ecosystem proposed by the Microsoft team.
 The idea is to add optional types in a form that follows TS types annotation, that during runtime, are treated as comments.
 One of the most controversial and exciting proposals in the ECMAScript ecosystem in years.

-You can find more about the motivation behind this proposal is in ["A Proposal For Type Syntax in JavaScript"](https://devblogs.microsoft.com/typescript/a-proposal-for-type-syntax-in-javascript/) by [Daniel Rosenwasser](https://twitter.com/drosenwasser) from the TypeScript core team.
+You can find more about the motivation behind this proposal in ["A Proposal For Type Syntax in JavaScript"](https://devblogs.microsoft.com/typescript/a-proposal-for-type-syntax-in-javascript/) by [Daniel Rosenwasser](https://twitter.com/drosenwasser) from the TypeScript core team.

 > Reaching Stage 1 would mean that the standards committee believes that supporting type syntax is worth considering for ECMAScript.
 This isn’t a sure-fire thing – there are many valuable perspectives within the committee, and we do expect some amount of skepticism.
 A proposal like this will receive a lot of feedback and appropriate scrutiny.
 It may involve lots design changes along the way, and may take years to yield results.
 But if we pull this all off, we have the chance to make one of the most impactful improvements to the world of JavaScript.
 We’re excited by that, and we hope you are too.